 Therefore, considering that the TOE is a composite product, the evaluation has been conducted following the recommendations contained in the document "Composite product evaluation for Smart Cards and similar devices" [CCDB], as required by the international agreements CCRA and SOGIS.
-In particular, the penetration tests have been completed on January 13, 2015, within 18 months from the Platform vulnerability analysis (July 2013, the reference date indicated in the relevant certification [NSCIB]).
+Since this is a re-certification, the evaluators have initially carried out an impact analysis of the differences with respect to the already certified version (IDentity Card v3.1/PACE-EAC1), summarizing the results in the document [IAR].
+On this basis, they considered still valid the results of the previous evaluation: in particular, please note that the penetration tests have been completed on January 13, 2015, within 18 months from the Platform vulnerability analysis (July 2013, the reference date indicated in the relevant certification [NSCIB]).